The Amazing Race 29: Development and filming

 Racers paired up at Grand Hope Park in Downtown Los Angeles before beginning The Amazing Race 29.

 Filming began on June 10, 2016, in Los Angeles.
 By June 12, the show had traveled to Brazil.
-The season concluded on July 2, 2016, in Chicago.
+Filming ended on July 2, 2016, in Chicago.
 The season included visits to 17 cities across five continents and nine countries over 36000 mi.

 Host Phil Keoghan stated that the twist of casting twenty-two individuals rather than eleven pairs was an idea that the production crew had talked about for some time.
 They had heard from fans who wanted to apply for the show but were unable to find a partner who could also take time off from work, and the format allowed them to cast twenty-two standout individuals.
 Despite the similarities of the twenty-sixth season having team members meeting for the first time at the starting line, Keoghan said that the season was not a testing ground for this season.

 This season also introduced a few alterations to the show's rules.
 While the traditional limit on Roadblock performances was still enforced, there was an additional requirement for this season wherein team members could not perform more than four Roadblocks before the ninth leg.
 Additionally, there was no limit on how many times a team could use the U-Turn this season.